replicatedhq/kots/design/variadic_config.md

     * What is it: one dropzone that will create config values for a collection of files instead of clicking a "+" sign multiple times
     * This might have been implied by various customer usage cases (I just want to dump some files here and mount them to a container)
     * I think this is a straightforward implementation following this proposal, so it is not covered for clarity.
+1. Dynamic Preflights
+    * Because resources can be created dynamically, preflights may be valuable if they could be modified based on the planned size of deployment.
+    * This is not included in this scope.
+Any modification to preflights would need to be submitted as an independent proposal.

 ## Background